Skip to main content

 • “What makes it more interesting is all the mechanics (teleports, rotatable tiles, locked doors, water, dynamite, etc.), and while there's no turn limit, there's an optional timer, and the threefold rating system is based on tile placement.”

-• “Aside from these technical issues, the lack of an undo feature is worth mentioning.
-While it's not a huge deal for the most part, some mechanics (like dynamite and water) can kill you, forcing you to restart if you're not quick enough.
-Additionally, you can sometimes paint (or slide) yourself into a corner.”
+• “Aside from technical issues, the lack of undo is worth mentioning.
+Some mechanics (dynamite and water) can kill you, forcing a restart if you're not quick enough, and you can also paint, slide, or lock yourself into a corner occasionally.”

-• “The play area failed to cover the entire screen used by the game, resulting in a final play area that was a small fraction of my physical screen.
-This further hurt both immersion and the flow of gameplay, as I could not readily recognize some of the objects in the rooms.”
+• “The play area fails to cover the whole screen used by the game, making the final play area a small fraction of my physical screen.
+This hurts both immersion and the flow of gameplay, as I could not readily recognize some objects in the rooms.”

 • music